 Vaccinations are an integral part of the panoply of healthcare that has vastly extended the length and quality of our lives in the past hundred years.
 Most of us received several vaccines as children, protecting us against diseases that just a few generations ago killed and crippled thousands.
 And our elderly and vulnerable populations are vaccinated every year to protect them against annual strains of influenza.
 We know that vaccinated children do better at school, and their communities benefit economically.
 Vaccines advance global welfare and are among the most cost-effective means of doing so.

-There are now several vaccines that are in use against COVID-19, and several hundred million vaccine doses have already been administered.
+There are now several vaccines that are in use against COVID-19, and several billion vaccine doses have already been administered.
 These vaccines protect against the disease and its consequences by developing an immune response to the virus.

 All vaccines authorised in the EU to prevent COVID-19 undergo a scientific evaluation by the European Medicines Agency (EMA) and are rigorously monitored to ensure safety.
 The WHO is working together with the EU and around the world to ensure that the highest safety standards are met for authorised vaccines.

 The EMA has so far approved four vaccines for use in the European Union – those produced by Pfizer-BioNTech, AstraZeneca, Moderna, and Johnson & Johnson.
-Three others are currently under review, including the Russian Sputnik vaccine.
+Four others are currently under review, including the Russian Sputnik vaccine.
+The WHO has validated a total of seven vaccines for use, the four approved by the EMA, as well as the Sinopharm, Sinovac and COVAXIN vaccines.

 Like all vaccines, COVID-19 vaccines have gone through a rigorous, multi-stage testing process, including large trials that involve tens of thousands of people.
 These trials are specifically designed to identify any common side effects or other safety concerns.